ccp84/c25k/README.md

                 </button>
 {% endif %}
 ```
 The returned list is checked for the currently logged in user id.
 If found, a green 'already in' version of the 'Count me in' button is displayed.
 Othewise a red button is displayed to indicate that they have not signed up for that session.
+PLEASE NOTE : The in line styling will be removed when custom CSS is added to the project later, however for the purposes of getting this feature to work this is the quickest way to test functionality for now.

 ![count_me_in](documentation/count_me_in.png)